Skip navigation

 Board Committees

 In addition to the Board of Governors, the University is supported in its work by a number of Committees.
 The Committees are remitted to consider and deal with specific business in more depth that would be possible or practicable at full Board meetings.
 In many cases the Committees have delegated authority from the Board to make decisions in relation to specific areas of business.
 However, there are also circumstances in which the Committees provide detailed scrutiny which may lead to an endorsement or recommendation for final Board approval.
-As specified in the Instrument and Articles, or mapped in the Scheme of Delegation, a number of decisions cannot be delegated by the Board, such as approval of the University Strategy 2018-23 or annual financial statements.
-However, many decisions are and these are themed in the Scheme of Delegation and detailed in the Terms of Reference of each Committee of the Board, which can be found on the page for each committee.
+As specified in the Instrument and Articles, or mapped in the Scheme of Delegated Authority, a number of decisions cannot be delegated by the Board, such as approval of the University Strategy or annual financial statements.
+However, many decisions are and these are themed in the Scheme of Delegated Authority and detailed in the Terms of Reference of each Committee of the Board, which can be found on the page for each committee.

 The following Committees of the Board have been established: